ilotoki0804/tstr/README.md

 - Python 3.10–3.13: Uses a compatible backport.

 Use the `TEMPLATE_STRING_SUPPORTED` constant to check if template strings are natively supported in your Python version.

+For details on how the compatible backport of template string works and what similarities and differences it has with native template strings, see the [compatible template strings](docs/compat.md) documentation.

 # Contributing